p00temkin/arctang/README.md

 - Freeze address
 - Clawback address

 Every reconfiguration made to the ASA asset needs to re-apply the previous values, otherwise they will be cleared and thus become immutable.
 If an ASA ARC was minted with all 4 addresses set, you need two transactions to purge all addresses from the ASA: First clear all addresses except the Manager address, then clear the Manager address but attempt to set any of the other 3 addresses at the same time.
 Clearing all of the 4 addresses at the same time does not leave the ASA in an immutable state, it instead destroys the ASA.
-Note that for ARC19 NFTs the Reserve address needs to be kept intact (used to resolve the IPFS cid of metadata file).
+Note that for ARC19 NFTs the Reserve address needs to be kept intact (used to resolve the IPFS CID of metadata file).

 Arctang adds protection when performing any of these steps which can be seen by running the sequence below and checking the ASA state after each execution: